 Getting a Pap smear might sound intimidating, or you might already be familiar with the process, but what is the purpose?
-At AllSafe Medical Group in Los Angeles, Lynwood, and Downey, California, the team performs hasty Pap smear tests to ease your mind about your reproductive health and inform you of any cellular abnormalities in your cervix.
+At AllSafe Medical Group in Los Angeles, Lynwood, Huntington Park, and Downey, California, the team performs hasty Pap smear tests to ease your mind about your reproductive health and inform you of any cellular abnormalities in your cervix.
 Book your next Pap smear at AllSafe Medical Group by phone or online today.

 To put it simply, a Pap smear is a cervical cancer screening that also tests for other changes in the cells of your cervix.
 Your cervix is the opening between your vaginal canal and your uterus.
 During the test, your physician collects a sample of cells from your cervix and sends them to a lab for testing.
 This collection typically takes place during a routine pelvic exam, but it doesn’t happen at all of them.